NoCode-NoLife/Sabine/docs/clients/2002-02-20_iro_beta1/beta1_client.md

 the UI, it appears technically incapable of actually using them, since the potential slots are sent as a byte flag bitmask with a max value of 0xFF, while the upper and mid slots use 0x100 and 0x200 respectively.

+Additionally, the sprite update packet sent by the server to change the look of a character doesn't support the necessary types in this client, which are types 4 and 5.
+The client only handles 0 through 3.

-Unless there's some trickery going on, we have to assume only lower headgears were actually working in Beta1.
+Unless there's some trickery going on, we have to assume only lower headgears were working in Beta1.